FL1GG/Facial_Rec_Nerf_Gun/README.md

 ![A picture of the Beast](https://raw.githubusercontent.com/Auto19/Nerf_Gun_Shooter/master/20181108_160843.jpg)

 The code for this is messy but legible.
 (The current working version is pt2.)
 How it fuctions is it takes a haar-cascade and parses it over the camera feed and returns a box of the location of the face.
 It compares this location to a bit below the center (accounting for camera positioning) and then applies power on both axis in a formula of {distance * constant}.
 As the camera centers it slows down and once the crosshair is in the box of the face it activates the shooting sequence.
 Then we annoy the face with nerf darts.
+(Also I should note that the test motor function drives the gun with the WASD keys, in case you need that.)

 ![Down the barrel](https://raw.githubusercontent.com/Auto19/Nerf_Gun_Shooter/master/20181108_160846.jpg)